Nikko World Heritage Site Day Tour: Tōshōgū Shrine, Kegon Falls, Lake Chūzenji, & More, Tokyo

 Get your booking confirmed instantly

-See the ornate Tōshōgū Shrine, dedicated to Tokugawa Ieyasu, and admire its detailed carvings and historic atmosphere nestled within cedar forests.
+Nestled within cedar forests is the ornate Tōshōgū Shrine, dedicated to Tokugawa Ieyasu, featuring detailed carvings and a historic atmosphere for visitors to admire.

-View the famous red Shinkyo Bridge from the bus, marking the entrance to Nikko’s sacred temple area.
+As you travel by bus in Nikko, view the famous red Shinkyo Bridge that marks the entrance to its sacred temple area.

-Admission ticket to Tōshōgū Shrine (as per option selected)
+Use of Admission ticket to see Tokugawa Ieyasu’s shrine (as per option selected)

-Lunch at a local restaurant (as per option selected)
+One Lunch at a local restaurant offering delicious Japanese cuisine (as per option selected)

 Shinkyo Bridge over a river surrounded by autumn foliage in Nikko, Japan.

-Your tour begins at Ginza Inz 2, right across the street from Tokyo Hands (Japan, 〒104-0061 Tokyo, Chuo City, Ginza, 2 Chome 2番地先).
-You can reach the meeting point via Ginza Station Exit C9 or JR Yurakucho Station Central Exit.
-Once there, your guide will check your booking and brief you on the day’s itinerary before departure to Nikko.
-Sit back and relax as you leave Tokyo for the mountain town of Tochigi Prefecture.
+Your adventure kicks off at Ginza Inz 2, conveniently located across from Tokyo Hands.
+The address is Japan, 〒104-0061 Tokyo, Chuo City, Ginza, 2 Chome 2番地先.
+You can easily reach the starting point by taking Ginza Station Exit C9 or JR Yurakucho Station Central Exit.
+Upon arrival, your guide will verify your booking and provide details about the day’s itinerary before heading to Nikko from Tokyo.

-A UNESCO World Heritage Site dedicated to Tokugawa Ieyasu, known for its ornate carvings and sacred atmosphere.
+- A UNESCO World Heritage Site honoring Tokugawa Ieyasu, celebrated for its intricate carvings and serene environment.

-Features: The “Three Wise Monkeys” and “Sleeping Cat” carvings, detailed architecture, and peaceful forest surroundings.
+- Highlights: Discover the “Three Wise Monkeys” and “Sleeping Cat” sculptures, admire detailed architecture, and enjoy peaceful forest surroundings.

-One of Japan’s three most famous waterfalls, plunging nearly 100 meters into a gorge surrounded by forested cliffs.
+- This is one of Japan’s three most famous waterfalls, dropping nearly 100 meters into a gorge encircled by forested cliffs.

-Choose from flexible ticket options — join a guided tour without entry to Tōshōgū Shrine, upgrade your ticket to include shrine entry, or opt for the full package with admission, lunch, and drinks for a complete Nikko experience.
+Select your preferred ticket option for a tailored experience.
+You can join the guided tour without entry to Tōshōgū Shrine, upgrade to include shrine admission, or choose the full package which offers entrance tickets, lunch, and drinks for an all-inclusive Nikko adventure.

 Nikkō Tōshō-gū shrine with ornate architecture and vibrant colors in Nikkō, Japan.